2025 CAF Women's Champions League

-The 2025 CAF Women's Champions League will be the fifth edition of the annual African premier women's association football club tournament organized by the Confederation of African Football.
-The tournament will be hosted by Egypt from 8 to 21 November 2025.
-The champions will qualify for the inaugural FIFA Women's Champions Cup to be held in 2026.
+The 2025 CAF Women's Champions League was the fifth edition of the annual African premier women's association football club tournament organized by the Confederation of African Football.
+The tournament was hosted by Egypt from 8 to 21 November 2025.
+AS FAR defeated ASEC Mimosas 2-1 in the final, claiming their second CAF Women's Champions League title.
+Following their win, AS FAR qualified for the inaugural FIFA Women's Champions Cup to be held in 2026.